People of Atwater Village: Rafael Escamilla | KCET

 People of Atwater Village: Rafael Escamilla

 My name is Rafael Escamilla, I am an artist from El Salvador.
-I've been in this area, been a local artist here for the last twenty years.
+I've been in this area, been a local artist here for the last 20 years.
 I also lived in the area of Frogtown, close to the L.A.
 River.
 And right now I am here in Atwater Village.
 I've been working with different areas of the community, with kids and schools.
 Sometimes the community participates in working with me on murals and we create great ideas together.
 It's kind of a collective work.

 The above interview is transcribed and edited from the following interview:

 To celebrate Hispanic Heritage Month, PBS SoCal and KCET are airing a slate of special programs in September and October.
 Each film or show spotlights Hispanic and Latino narratives and legacies in the United States.

 Access to clean water for drinking and household use remains a challenge in places as far apart as Mumbai, India and rural communities in West Virginia.

 From Japanese katsu sandos to Tijuana-style tacos and Hong Kong buns, here are some purveyors from Smorgasburg’s lineup that will help you relish the last days of summer.